Aspire HFI Blog

 • How will I know if my embryos were affected?

-The only patients potentially impacted are those who had retrievals and oocyte thaws for embryo creation between Feb 1st and March 14th, 2024.
+The only patients potentially impacted are those who had retrievals for embryo creation and oocyte thaws for embryo creation at the Aspire HFI Piney Point Surgical Center location between Feb 1st and March 14th, 2024.
+If you received services from a different Aspire location, your care was not impacted.
 If you received services outside of this time period, your care was not impacted.
-If you were seen during this time period but your services did not include retrievals and oocyte thaws for embryo creation, your care was not impacted.
-For example, if you had oocyte or embryos thaws for transfer during this time period, your care was not impacted.
+If you were seen during this time period but your services did not include embryo vitrification, your care was not impacted.

-If you were a patient at Aspire HFI between February 1st to March 14th 2024 for an egg retrievals or oocyte thaw for embryo creation, we are available to discuss your individual situation and address any questions you may have.
+We have been notifying all patients who were potentially impacted by this incident.
+If you were a patient at Aspire HFI between February 1st to March 14th 2024 for an egg retrieval for embryo creation or oocyte thaw for embryo creation and you have additional questions, we are available to discuss your individual situation and address any questions you may have.

 • What replacement services are being offered?